centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/commands.md

 Centreon Perl Connector itself does not require any configuration.
 It should only be configured as a connector of Centreon Engine.

-To execute Perl scripts with Centreon Perl Connector from Centreon Engine, one might configure commands that relates to Perl scripts.
-Such commands must only contain the path to the Perl script to execute followed by its arguments, just like one would on the command line.
-To make it simple, you just have to add a connector property to your command definition.
+To execute Perl scripts with Centreon Perl Connector from Centreon Engine, one might configure commands that relate to Perl scripts.
+Such commands must only contain the path to the Perl script to execute followed by its arguments, just as they would on the command line.
+To make it simple, just add a connector property to your command definition.

 ##### Binary arguments